adithcm/Tic-Tac-Toe/README.md

 3. Select a difficulty level (Easy, Medium, Hard) from the **Settings** screen.
 4. Play by tapping an empty space on the game board.
 The AI will make a move based on the selected difficulty level.
 5. Once the game ends, you can view the result on the **Past Games** screen, where the date, winner, and difficulty are stored.
-6. *(Extra Credit)*: If playing in human-vs-human mode, connect via Bluetooth to another device, and play in real-time with another player.

 ### Minimax Algorithm with Alpha-Beta Pruning